Top 6 Internal Linking Best Practices for SEO in 2024

 Aside from internal linking opportunities, users may also use LinkStorm to conduct an internal link audit.

-From the dashboard, simply visit the Issues tab to find internal links that are mistakenly qualified with a rel=’nofollow’ attribute or redirect/broken links.
+From the dashboard, simply visit the Issues tab to find internal links that are mistakenly qualified with a rel=’nofollow’ attribute or problematic redirect, or even broken links.

 You may also explore the Anchor tab to optimize anchor texts throughout your website.